-We are also subject to federal and provincial/territorial laws and regulations governing the transportation industry in Canada.
+We are also subject to federal and provincial/territorial and state laws and regulations governing the transportation industry in Canada and the United States.
 Regulation of the operations of companies who transport goods has become more stringent over time and is expected to continue to do so moving forward.
-Currently, each carrier must obtain a license from, or register with, provincial/territorial regulatory authorities in order to carry goods extra-provincially/territorially or to transport goods within any province/territory.
+Currently in Canada, each carrier must obtain a license from, or register with, provincial/territorial regulatory authorities in order to carry goods extra-provincially/territorially or to transport goods within any province/territory.
 The right to continue to hold applicable licences and permits is generally subject to maintaining satisfactory compliance with regulatory and safety guidelines, policies and regulations.
+In the United States, Boyle Transportation complies with the U.S. Federal Motor Carrier Safety Administration regulations regarding the transportation of hazardous materials.
+Additionally, the National Industrial Security Program Operating Manual requires that Boyle Transportation be effectively insulated from any Foreign Ownership, Control, or Influence to perform on certain U.S. Department of Defense contracts and operates pursuant to a pending Special Security Agreement with the U.S. Defense Counterintelligence and Surveillance Agency.
 Changes in existing regulations and implementation of new regulations, such as those related to trailer size limits, emissions and fuel economy, hours of service, mandated electronic logging devices and drug and alcohol testing, could increase capacity in the transportation industry or improve the position of certain competitors, either of which could negatively impact pricing and volumes or require us to undertake additional investments.